owncloud-archive/documentation/admin_manual/enterprise/firewall/file_firewall.rst

 A new rule type was added which allows you to block access to files and folders, where at least one of the parents has a given tag.

 Now you just need to add the tag to the folder or file, and then block the tag with the File Firewall.
-This example blocks access to any folder with the tag "Confidential".
+This example blocks access to any folder with the tag "Confidential" from outside access.

 Block by System Tag::